-The CaSE program facilitates engagement between academic, clinical, and community partners across the state to ensure that stakeholder input informs research; that research addresses the priorities and needs of the communities it serves; and that underrepresented populations are equitably involved in the research process.
+The Patient and Community Engagement in Research (PaCER) program facilitates engagement between academic, clinical, patient, and community partners across the state to ensure that community input informs research; that research addresses the priorities and needs of the communities it serves; and that underrepresented populations are equitably involved in the research process.

 Engagement Services

-The Community and Stakeholder Engagement Program (CaSE) facilitates engagement between academic, clinical, and community partners across the state to ensure that stakeholder input informs research; that research addresses the priorities and needs of the communities it serves; and that underrepresented populations are equitably involved in the research process.
+The Patient and Community Engagement in Research (PaCER) program facilitates engagement between academic, clinical, patient, and community partners across the state to ensure that community input informs research; that research addresses the priorities and needs of the communities it serves; and that underrepresented populations are equitably involved in the research process.

 Our engagement services support all phases of health research projects, from conceptualization to dissemination, and include the following: